gunnarx/gocd-setup/README.md

 $ curl https://raw.githubusercontent.com/gunnarx/gocd-setup/master/go_agent_install.sh | bash
 ```

-There are scripts for the go-server as well:
+There are also scripts for the go-server, which are significantly more complex.
+If all bugs have been ironed out by now then you can do this to reinstall the server.
 ```bash
 $ curl https://raw.githubusercontent.com/gunnarx/gocd-setup/master/go_server_install.sh | bash
 ```

+Recommended to run agent and server in docker containers.
+There are docker
+files in the docker/ subdirectory.

+Refer to docker/README.md for documentation on those.